nkim97/multi-agent-data-analysis/README.md

 * `turn_rate_max_t_1` (rad/s): 0.25, 0.5, 0.75, 1.0, 1.25, 1.5
 * `allow_prey_switching_t_2_predator`: True, False

+Once the data is loaded, choose 'Stability Analysis' from the menu tab on the left.
+Select the three parameters above and 'score' for a target variable to see stability table.

 `shinyApp/data/pred-prey-lhs-small.csv` contains results from nearly 7,000
 SCRIMMAGE runs in which the same variables were varied using Latin